-When he made his way to Nashville, Urban’s country music career took off.
-For much of his career, Urban made a name with his virtuoso guitar playing and infectious hooks.
-He recently started collaborating more with artists like Brad Paisley, Tim McGraw, Taylor Swift, Miranda Lambert, Carrie Underwood and Eric Church as well which has been a fun change of pace.
+When he made his way to Nashville, Urban's country music career really took off.
+For much of his career, Urban made a name for himself with his virtuoso guitar playing and infectious hooks.
+He recently started collaborating more with other artists like Brad Paisley, Tim McGraw, Taylor Swift, Miranda Lambert, and Eric Church as well which has been a fun change of pace.

 10. "Somewhere In My Car"